Applying for a PhD

 The standard requirement for entry onto our PhD programme is a Masters degree with Merit from a university in the UK, or an equivalent qualification from an institution overseas.
 Applicants with other qualifications combined with relevant professional experience may also be eligible.
 If you are unsure about your qualifications please contact us.

-If your first language isn’t English you must have passed IELTS with a grade of 7.0 overall and 6.5 in the written element of the test or equivalent in order to be considered.
+If your first language isn’t English you must have passed IELTS with a grade of 7.0 overall and 6.5 in all elements of the test or equivalent in order to be considered.

 |Your research proposal||